pivotal/docs-tap/scst-store/amr/configuration.hbs.md

     - Include an Authorization header when communicating with AMR CloudEvent Handler.
   - `.autoconfigure`
     - Default: `true`
-    - Delegate creation of auth token secret to the artifact metadata repository.
-Only applicable on 'full' and 'view' clusters.
+    - Delegate creation of authentication token secret to the artifact metadata repository.
+Only applicable on Full and View clusters.
   - `.secret`
     - The secret with the access token for communicating with the cloudevent-handler
     - `.ref`